 Serial-attached SCSI (SAS) is having a smooth transition from the engineering white board to the marketplace, largely because it incorporates older technologies such as SCSI and the trusted XAUI physical layer.
-So far, the technology
+So far, the technology is proving a good candidate for smooth implementations, and there's a growing degree of enthusiasm for it as new uses emerge.

 It doesn't hurt that SAS is built on well-established, field-proven technologies.
 Standards tend to run into interoperability hurdles when every aspect of the technology is new, from the physical layer all the way up the stack.
 SAS avoids this pitfall by only attempting to solve a single problem (shortcomings in SCSI) and using tested technologies as a foundation.